-You will have 15 working days from getting the outcome letter to submit the requested further evidence.
+You will have 15 working days from this notification to submit the requested further evidence.
 NOTE: Only the further evidence requested will be assessed and not the whole portfolio.

-If the further evidence is accepted and the portfolio is successful, then you will be advised of this successful outcome in writing and the National Plunket PDRP register will be updated.
+If the further evidence is accepted and the portfolio is successful, you will be advised of this successful outcome via email and the Whānau Āwhina Plunket PDRP register will be updated.

 If the further evidence is insufficient, then the application outcome is unsuccessful.
 You and your Clinical Leader/manager will be notified regarding the insufficient evidence.
-If you applied for Proficient or Expert, you will be encouraged and supported to resubmit a full application for Proficient or Expert Level at a future assessment panel or alternatively apply for assessment at Competent Level at any time.
+If you submitted for Proficient or Expert, you have the opportunity to resubmit at this level at a later date or request it to be assessed at a lower level.